Blaze-winged parakeet

 The blaze-winged parakeet (Pyrrhura devillei), known as the blaze-winged conure in aviculture, is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
-It is found in Brazil, Paraguay, and possibly Argentina.
+It is found in Brazil, Bolivia, Paraguay, and possibly Argentina.

 Taxonomy and systematics

 The blaze-winged parakeet is closely related to the maroon-bellied parakeet (P. frontalis) and they may be conspecific.
 The blaze-winged parakeet hybridizes with P. f. chiripepe where their ranges overlap in Paraguay.
 The blaze-winged parakeet is monotypic.

 Description

 The blaze-winged parakeet is 25 to 26 cm long.
 The sexes are the same.
 Adults have a brownish crown and reddish brown ear coverts; the rest of their face is yellowish green.
 Their upperparts are green.
 Their chin, the sides of their neck, and their breast are yellowish green; brown feather edges give a scaly appearance.
 The center of their belly is maroon and the rest of their underparts are the same green as their upperparts.
 Their wing is mostly green, with blue primaries, a red carpal area, and red and yellow underwing coverts.
 Their tail's top surface is olive green with maroon on the outer third, and the lower surface is dull rufous brown.